mjrichards91/knowledge-base/Mobile/NativeScript/README.md

 To use two way binding, use the `[(ngModel)]` attribute on your UI component.

+### Angular Modules

+_(this only applies to an Angular app)_

+Modules provides the ability to share code between web and native as well as increases testability and maintainability.

 ### Code Behind

 _(this only applies to a non-Angular app)_